kidiyoor/microgateway-kubernetes-demo/README.md

 Now your microservice is protected by Apigee microgateway.
 Microgateway will pull the proxies configured for that environment.

 ### Action
+This section we :
+- Hit the microservie we just deployed | should fail because of authorization check at microgateway
+- Get valid APIKEY from apigee UI and make succesfull calls.
+- Generate traffic and see analytics for your microservice in apigee UI

 Lets hit this microservice and see a glimps of API managment in action.

 Get the IP address of you hello-world microservice